virgesmith/neworder/docs/api.md

 ```

-Signal to the model to stop execution gracefully at the end of the current timestep, e.g. if some convergence criterion has been met.
+Signal to the model to stop execution gracefully at the end of the current timestep, e.g. if some convergence criterion has been met,
+or input is required from an upstream model.
+The model can be subsequently resumed by calling the run() function.
-For trapping exceptional/error conditions, prefer to raise and exception, or return False from the Model.check() function
+For trapping exceptional/error conditions, prefer to raise an exception, or return False from the Model.check() function

 ### ![instance method](https://img.shields.io/badge/-instance method-orange) `mc`